Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 ---
 layout: distill
 title: "Learning to maximize rewards via reaching goals"
-description: "TODO(chongyi): revise the abstract.
-Goal-conditioned reinforcement learning (GCRL) has recently demonstrated remarkable success as an unsupervised framework capable of driving strong exploratory behavior.
-Because reaching a goal from scratch is often harder than maximizing a dense reward, algorithms that succeed in GCRL implicitly solve a challenging exploration problem.
-This raises a natural question: can advances in GCRL be leveraged to solve sparse-reward return-maximization problems?
-In this work, we answer this question affirmatively.
-We show how to construct, from any reward-maximization MDP, an equivalent goal-conditioned MDP in which the probability of reaching a synthetic absorbing goal state matches the return of the original task."
+description: "Goal-conditioned reinforcement learning learns to reach goals instead of optimizing hand-crafted rewards.
+Despite its popularity, goal-conditioned reinforcement learning is often categorized as a special reinforcement learning problem by the community.
+In this post, we aim to build a direct conversion from any reward-maximization reinforcement learning problem to a goal-conditioned reinforcement learning problem, additionally drawing connections with the stochastic shortest path framework.
+Our conversion provides a new perspective to understand the reinforcement learning problem: <i>maximizing rewards is equivalent to reaching some goals</i>."

 date: 2026-04-27
 future: true